lussierc/africa_db/writing/report.md

 <!-- ------------------------------------------------------------------ -->
 #### Research Question 2
-Is there a correlation between GDP per capita and inequality rankings (income inequality)?
+Is there a correlation between GDP per capita and inequality of outcomes rankings (income inequality)?

 ##### Introduction